Proximity Designs: Treating the poor as customers

-A viable route to scale: Proximity is an extraordinarily well-run organization and has attracted an impressive amount of funding without a US fundraising base.
+A viable route to scale: Proximity is an extraordinarily well-run organization and has attracted an impressive amount of funding.
 This funding, along with the earned income from their product sales, should allow them to reach significant size.

 Capacity to Deliver

 Debbie and Jim Taylor have the ideal background in both business and economic development needed to succeed in Myanmar.
 The organization they have created incorporates the best of team-based management with clear performance incentives, as well as world-class product design.
 Their distribution network is so good that in the aftermath of Cyclone Nargis their team was called on to deploy $13 million of relief funds, ensuring that the rice crop in the affected areas did not collapse and people did not lose their livelihoods.
 As Myanmar has opened up politically and economically, Jim and Debbie have led their team developing new lines of high impact products and services.